na-na-hi/renget/archive/wss4t.md

 “Yes, ma’am.”

 “I am assigning you priority to this task in my absence, Major.
 If you succeed, you will have my recommendation for advancement.”
-She stated in an even tone, with the quiet threat of the contrary as well.
+She stated in an even tone, with the quiet threat of the contrary hanging in the air.

 “Yes.
 Ma’am,” the Major said, solemnly.